Photo: Wikimedia Commons

 Q: What is a tender port?

 A: A tender port is a cruise destination where the ship anchors offshore instead of docking at a pier.
-Passengers travel to shore on small boats called tenders — usually the ship's own lifeboats converted for passenger transport.
+Passengers ride small boats called tenders to reach shore — usually the ship's own lifeboats converted for passenger transport.
+Common reasons include shallow harbors, lack of pier infrastructure, or environmental regulations.

-A: The tender ride itself is 5-15 minutes.
-Total time from cabin to shore can be 30-90 minutes during peak hours due to tender ticket distribution and queuing.
+A: The boat ride itself takes 5-15 minutes depending on the port.
+Total time from your cabin to standing on the pier can be 30-90 minutes during peak morning hours, as you may need to wait for tender ticket numbers and queue for boarding.
+Waits drop significantly by mid-morning.

 A: Yes — staying aboard is always an option.
-Enjoy the ship's amenities while it's less crowded.
-Many passengers prefer this at challenging tender ports like Bar Harbor or Santorini.
+The ship's amenities are less crowded on port days, making it a good time for the pool, spa, or specialty dining.
+Many passengers choose to stay aboard at challenging tender ports like Bar Harbor or Santorini, especially on repeat visits.

 Q: What if seas are too rough to tender?

 A: The captain may delay tendering until conditions improve or skip the port entirely.
-Ship excursion refunds are automatic.
-Independent bookings (tours, restaurants) typically aren't refundable.
+This is most common at exposed anchorages.
+Ship excursion refunds are processed automatically.
+Independent bookings — tours, restaurants, transport — typically are not refundable, so consider travel insurance or flexible booking policies.